 Of course COVID-19 lockdowns and curfews have pushed us into a new, suspended period that Belgian philosopher Pascal Chabot calls "hypertime," where some have kept calm and carried on by baking bread as others sink deep inside the Netflix catalogue.

 But with our collective cabin fever now over the one-year mark, the number of at-home pastimes to occupy us seems to be dwindling.
 That leaves us time (eternity?) for the internet's ultimate time suck and virtual link to the outside world: the livestream.
 From watching zebras gallop in South Africa to terrible driving in Salem, Massachusetts, here is a round-up of some of the most random real-time feeds from around the globe.

 WHERE: Salem, Massachusetts, USA

 WHAT: A Twitch channel devoted to one camera hanging at a street intersection in Salem, Massachusetts, where viewers watch cars as they approach a stop sign.
 What makes the livestream enthralling to viewers is the astounding number of vehicles that roll right on down the street, blatantly disrespecting driving etiquette.

 POTENTIAL SIDE EFFECTS: Road rage, an unexpected predilection for rules and order.

 IF YOU LIKED THIS, YOU MAY ALSO LIKE: Las Vegas Cams, another outlet for watching people make scandalous decisions as the livestream includes a view of the famous Viva Las Vegas Wedding Chapel.

-WHAT: A camera that rotates 180 degrees located at a waterhole where the local fauna, from zebras to jaguars, refresh themselves.
+WHAT: A camera located at a waterhole where the local fauna, from zebras to ostriches, refresh themselves.